Are the PosiTest AT instruments rugged?

 Are curved dollies available for convex surfaces?

 We do not provide or support the use of curved dollies for adhesion testing.

-In addition to affecting the surface area used in calculating pull off strengths and the direction of the force lines (creating unwanted shear forces), most adhesion testing standards specifically call for the use of flat dollies.
+In addition to affecting the surface area used in calculating pull-off strengths and the direction of the force lines (creating unwanted shear forces), most adhesion testing standards specifically call for the use of flat dollies.

 Feedback from our customers is that most internal or external pipe applications greater than 200 mm in diameter do not require curved dollies for satisfactory results.
-In such cases the maximum adhesive gap between the surface of the dolly and the coating is 0.5 mm.
+In such cases the maximum glue gap between the surface of the dolly and the coating is 0.5 mm.

-For smaller pipe diameters, depending on the expected pull off strength of the coating, it may be possible to use a 10 mm or 14 mm dolly.
+For smaller pipe diameters, depending on the expected pull-off strength of the coating, it may be possible to use a 10 mm or 14 mm dolly.
 The smaller surface areas of the dollies will allow them to sit flatter on the curved surface.
 The height of the actuator pulling the dolly becomes the limiting factor within internal diameters.
-External diameters can be decreased to as low as 50 and 100 mm respectively.
+External diameters can be decreased to as low as 50 mm and 100 mm respectively.

 If you have more specific information on the application it may be possible to provide a more definitive response.

 The PosiTest can be used for underwater measurement provided only the cable and actuator are placed under the surface.
 In such cases, the following precautions should be taken:

 - The standoff and actuator should be thoroughly dried immediately upon completion of testing.